-For those who think that creating furniture means only rehashing old patterns with little room for structural creativity, here are two chairs that may prove otherwise.
+For those who think that creating furniture means only rehashing old patterns with little room for structural creativity, here are two innovative chairs that may prove otherwise.
 Both recreate the concept of building a chair by reinventing the “upholstery” in an unexpected way.

 Designer Frederik Dedik is interested in using folded foam to create pieces of furniture that may or may not need other structural materials such as wood or glass.
 His Varhany lounge chair made of foam and plywood is easy to transport and assemble.